joystickgrindhouse-debug/Rivalislive/replit.md

 - The application is entirely client-side with Firebase backend
 - No build process required (uses CDN imports for libraries)
 - Server only serves static files with proper MIME types
+- Integrates with main Rivalis Hub at https://rivalishub.netlify.app for authentication
+- Background image is exercise-themed and generated for the application